staubibr/arslab-web/app-gis/readme.md

 ##### Application of the GIS Simulation Explorer

 Modern open-source GIS libraries, such as OpenLayers, provide developers with the necessary tools to load and display data into dynamic map-based web applications.
-OpenLayers' is entirely free, easy to customize, and supports vector data rendering.
-D3JS, a lightweight data visualization library, which also has some limited mapping capability that could be incorporated into a map-based web application.
+OpenLayers is entirely free, easy to customize, and supports vector data rendering.
+D3JS, a lightweight data visualization library, also has some limited mapping capability that could be incorporated into a map-based web application.
+These web mapping libraries were used to develop the GIS Simulation Explorer application to support current studies of COVID-19 (as well as future pandemics) through remote collaboration.
+In the application's current state, simulation results are mapped to vector files, and then displayed for observation.

+In the case of the GIS Simulation Explorer, the web mapping libraries used enable

+OpenStreetMap...

 Load files and they get read through openlayers